 Plants make me happy.
 They make a lot of other people happy, too.
 Witness the popularity of houseplants: the humble Ficus will add a lot of joy to an apartment dweller’s day.

-I’m lucky, not being limited to an apartment.
+I’m lucky not to be limited to an apartment.
 I can plant all sorts of things in my yard and watch my dog dig them up.
-Then I can go to work and see other plants, including those that wouldn’t survive in my Zone 5 garden even if I didn’t have a poorly behaved canine.
+Then I can go to work and see other plants, including those that wouldn’t survive in my Zone 5 garden, even if I didn’t have a poorly behaved canine.

 Jazz Hands® Chinese fringe flower, or Loropetalum, are such plants.
 They are hardy to USDA 7b, so I can only enjoy them in the greenhouse.
 And I do!

 Maybe I will be able to enjoy Jazz Hands® Mini as an annual plant.
 We’re always looking for new ways to grow our plants, we have even trialed this variety in a hanging basket, and it did quite well!

 This variety matures at 12″ tall and 36″ wide, but a small quart-sized plant would add lots of “spiller” interest to a mixed pot.